 Freedom of the Seas Dining

-The three-deck-high dining room (Leonardo on Deck 3, Isaac on 4 and Galileo on 5) offer traditional, assigned-seating dinings during two sittings (6:30 and 8:30 p.m.) and My Time Dining, in which you pick a preferred mealtime (anytime between 6 and 9:30 p.m.), but can change your reservations on a daily basis.
+The three tiers of the main dining room (Leonardo on Deck 3, Isaac on 4 and Galileo on 5) offer traditional, assigned-seating dining during two sittings (5:30 and 8 p.m.) and My Time Dining, in which you pick a preferred mealtime (anytime between 5:30 and 9:30 p.m.), but you can change your reservations on a daily basis.
 (Note: Those opting for My Time Dining will need to pre-pay gratuities.)

-A casual buffet dinner is served at Windjammer as well; menu options generally mirror what's being served in the main dining room with the exception of Jade, which is attached to Windjammer and free of charge.
+A casual buffet dinner is served at Windjammer, as well; menu options generally mirror what's being served in the main dining room, with the exception of Jade, which is attached to Windjammer and free of charge.
 Sushi chefs are hard at work every night, serving vegetarian and other maki rolls.
-The tables in this area are dressed with white cloths and soy sauce; shiny black plates with spaces for ginger and wasabi were at the buffet; and servers were quick to offer drink service.
+The tables in this area are dressed with white cloths and small pitchers for soy sauce.
+Shiny black plates with spaces for ginger and wasabi are at the buffet, and servers are quick to offer drink service.
 In fact, this is the best room in the house.
 Even if you're not a sushi-lover, you can still visit the other buffet stations and take advantage of the spot-on service in the quieter Jade dining room.

-Johnny Rockets is identical in layout to those on Voyager-class ships, and serves the same yummy burgers, hot dogs, grilled cheese, chili, tuna sandwiches, onion rings and fries as its land-based brethren.
-It operates from noon to midnight; while you'll likely wait about 30 minutes to eat here, but were given a pager that we were able to take into the arcade with us to painlessly pass the time; we were buzzed when our table was ready.
-There's a $4.95 cover charge for dine-in or take-out; drinks are charged separately.
+Johnny Rockets serves the same yummy burgers, hot dogs, grilled cheese, chili, tuna sandwiches, onion rings and fries as its land-based brethren.
+It operates from noon to midnight; while you'll likely wait about 30 minutes to be seated, you can take a pager to the arcade to pass the time until your table is ready.
+There's a $4.95 cover charge for dine in or take out; drinks are charged separately.

-Finally, room service is available 24 hours, though the menu consists of just a few salads and sandwiches.
-We would have liked more options -- the last time I sailed onboard Voyager of the Seas, there were some snacks you could buy a la carte, like chips and guacamole.
-However, my tuna salad pita was tasty and delivered in the time frame quoted (30 minutes).
-You can order breakfast in via a doorknob hang card; Royal Caribbean still offers hot items and even omelets on its room service breakfast menu, which we appreciate, as well as Continental fare from cereal to fruit plates.
+Finally, room service is available 24/7.
+The menu consists of just a few salads and sandwiches with fewer options than on other cruise lines.
+Still, a Mediterranean Chicken Salad with grilled marinated chicken and feta cheese, and the Seeded Rye Baguette with oak smoked salmon and brie were both winners, and they were delivered within 30 minutes.
+For nonmorning people, ordering breakfast via a doorknob card is a great option.
+Royal Caribbean still offers hot items -- even omelets -- on its room service breakfast menu, as well as Continental fare from cereal to fruit plates.
 Room service is free from 5 a.m. to midnight; late-night orders incur a $3.95 surcharge.